 Also called Shorbet Adas, or Lentil Soup, this dish means winter in Palestine.
 However, when Ramadhan comes around, it doesn’t matter what season it is, for it is a Ramadhan dish!
 Similar to the Haleem from Pakistan, but not as time-consuming, it is a delicious, simple, healthy soup.
 Lentils are believed to be one of the oldest cultivated legumes in the region and are rich in fiber, protein, and Vitamin C, and low in calories; thus being used freely.

 6) Arroz Caldo from Philippines

-The Filipino take on congee, or kanji in some cultures, Arroz caldo is a rice soup with chicken as the usual protein.
-Chicken pieces and rice are boiled in a ginger-based broth, until the grains disintegrate into the porridge.
+The Filipino take on congee, or kanji in some cultures, Arroz Caldo is a rice soup with chicken as the usual protein.
+Chicken pieces and rice are boiled in a ginger-based broth until the grains disintegrate into the porridge.
 Common as a midday meal, the snack is substantial enough to be served by itself, hence the iftar staple, with meat or seafood sometimes substituting the chicken.

 7) Beef Rendang from Indonesia

-8) Harees from United Arab Emirates
+8) Harees from the United Arab Emirates

 Similar to other cultures’ porridge is the Arab harees.
-Known as wheatberries in English, this is a dish that is very popular in the culture and can be found at almost every occasion.
+Known as wheatberries in English, this is a dish that is very popular in the culture and can be found on almost every occasion.
 It is also a dish that is widely circulated during Ramadhan.
 The grain is slow-cooked with either chicken or meat until it melts into the porridge.
 Filling and easily digested, harees is gentle on the stomach after a day of fasting.